 -

 Income-Contingent Repayment (ICR).
-ICR became available on October 1, 1993, with the start of the Direct Loan program.
+ICR is available on loans issued through the federal Direct Loan program.
 Loan payments do not include a standard repayment cap.
+Available only if all active loans are disbursed prior to July 1, 2026.
+Will be phased out on July 1, 2028.

 -

 Income-Based Repayment (IBR).
-IBR became available on July 1, 2009.
-IBR is the only income-driven repayment plan that is available to borrowers in both the Federal Family Education Loan Program (FFELP) and the Direct Loan Program.
+Until the launch of the new RAP program, IBR is the only income-driven repayment plan that is available to borrowers in both the Federal Family Education Loan Program (FFELP) and the Direct Loan Program.

 -